Deekshith1822/Projects-/README.md

 # Projects-
-These Are the projects Which were built using Django
+These Are the projects which were built using Django Framework